ClinicInThePark/docs/004-design-1.md

 5. What is your overall architecture (e.g., MVC)?

 6. What data will you need to store?
-We will need to store log-in and patient information, like check-up or BIM of patients.
+We will need to store log-in and patient information, like check-up or BMI of patients.

 7. What is your database design (or other data storage scheme)?